Advertisment

 The famous match at Eden Garden where India won after following on.
 Image- FPJ

-If the second batting team scores noticeably lesser runs than the first batting team, then the second batting team can be forced to follow on.
+If the second batting team scores noticeably fewer runs than the first batting team, then the second batting team can be forced to follow on.
 In the follow-on rule, the second batting team is forced to bat the second innings right after their first innings as they were unable to score runs close to the runs by the first team in their first innings.

 7. Obstructing the Field

-According to the Law 37 of the laws of cricket established by the Marylebone Cricket Club, a batsman is considered out if he voluntarily tries to abstract the fielders either by words or steps.
+According to Law 37 of the laws of cricket established by the Marylebone Cricket Club, a batsman is considered out if he voluntarily tries to abstract the fielders either by words or steps.

 8. Mankad